| Subscribe for news

 What is mould?

-Mould (or mold) refers to fungi that grow in the form of multicellular thread-like structures named hyphae.
+Mould (or mold or mildew) refers to fungi that grow in the form of multicellular thread-like structures named hyphae, and which can produce spores.

 What about black toxic mould?

-Just because a mould is black, does not mean it is toxic and not all black moulds are lethal.
+Just because a mould is black, does not mean it is toxic.

 The health impact of mould in humans

-As a general rule mould will not cause infection in healthy people, with most health effects being allergy related, including:
+As a general rule mould will not cause infection in normally healthy people, with most health effects being allergy type symptoms, including:

 • Asthma